-Samsung Electronics says first-quarter profit likely rose 3%, beating estimates
+Samsung Electronics beats first-quarter estimates, braces for bigger blow from coronavirus

 Revenue likely rose 5% to 55 trillion won from a year ago, in line with the 55.6 trillion won estimate.

+Samsung Electronics shares were up 1.5% in morning trade, compared to a 1.1% rise of the broader market .KS11.

+The maker of smartphones, TVs, appliances, memory chips and displays is the first global tech company to report its January-to-March quarter earnings estimates.

-Samsung Electronics said in March the coronavirus pandemic would hurt sales of smartphones and consumer electronics this year, while demand from data centers would fuel a recovery in memory chip markets.
+Samsung Electronics said in March the coronavirus pandemic would hurt sales of smartphones and consumer electronics this year, while demand from data centres would fuel a recovery in memory chip markets.

-The novel coronavirus which emerged from China last year triggered a 38% year-on-year fall in global smartphone shipments to 61.9 million units in February, according to research firm Strategy Analytics.

-While the smartphone business is taking a beating, there is an upside for Samsung Electronics from the pandemic.
+The first-quarter results are smaller than Samsung’s internal forecast from early March, and the company is expecting a bigger hit from the virus in the second quarter, a person familiar with Samsung’s operations said.

+Kim Sun-woo, an analyst at Meritz Securities, said that while memory chip sales would be robust in the second quarter, the mobile business would suffer.

 Analysts say the company’s memory chip business, which generated more than 50% of its operating profit in 2019, would likely report better-than-expected results in the first quarter.